yalmip/yalmip.github.io/_posts/commands/2017-09-19-getvariables.md

   nav: "commands"
 ---

-[getvariables](/command/getvariables) returns the internal variable indicies of an expression
+[getvariables](/command/getvariables) returns the internal variable indicies of the variables used in an expression

 ### Syntax